 Nina is very big , Kenya, Pim and Pam are very shy but we don’t care!
 We are happy to provide them with a beautiful indoor/outdoor hutch that has its own big garden!

-They were in a terrible condition, very underweight, Stella with her tumor, Zorro with acute joint pain, they also both had a large wound on the tip of their tongue!
+He was in a terrible condition, very underweight with acute joint pain, he also had a large wound on his tongue!

 Ruby & Hamlet